dz1957/Drone-Delivery-Service/README.md

 A lot of this backend uses the [Spring Boot](https://spring.io/projects/spring-boot) framework.
 Take a look at the documentation to familiarize yourself with it.

-# Database
-The database is postgres 9.6.12.
-This should be sufficient for most student use cases.

 # Maven
 This project uses [Apache Maven](https://maven.apache.org/) to manage itself.